 - prevent oxidative stress-induced changes in people with diabetes

 Studies on alpha-lipoic acid have also shown that it can decrease nerve damage in people with diabetes.
-The Food and Drug Administration (FDA) has approved supplementary alpha-lipoic acid to treat diabetic neuropathy.
-However, its effects in the diet are still unclear.
+The Food and Drug Administration (FDA)

 However, most studies on alpha-lipoic acid used intravenous doses.
 There is uncertainty whether consuming alpha-lipoic acid in the diet provides the same benefits.

 Providing dietary nitrates